Dmitri Young: Post-retirement life

 At his heaviest during his playing career, Young weighed 295 lb and was the third-heaviest player in MLB history.
 As of July 2014, he had lost more than 100 lb from his peak weight.

 Dmitri is currently the President of The Dmitri D. Young Foundation, Inc., a non-profit organization providing baseball and life choices camps for student athletes in Southern California, in particular in Ventura County and with this alma mater, Rio Mesa High School.
 His foundation is awaiting IRS section 501(c)(3) status.

 In August 2020, Young was named the head baseball coach at Adolfo Camarillo High School in Camarillo, California.

+In February 2025, Young was named manager of the Northern Colorado Owlz, a member of the independent Pioneer League based in Windsor, Colorado.

 Personal life

 Dmitri's younger brother is Delmon Young, the first overall draft pick in the 2003 Major League Baseball Draft and runner-up for the 2007 American League Rookie of the Year Award.
 Delmon made his major league debut on August 29, 2006, exactly ten years after his older brother.

 Young's sister, DeAnn, played college softball for the Oregon State Beavers.
+His nephew, Quentin Young, is a prospect in the 2025 MLB draft.

 Dmitri and Delmon's father, Larry Young, from Mississippi, was one of the United States Navy's first African American F-14 fighter pilots.
 He later worked as a pilot for Delta Air Lines.

+On July 6, 2010, Young was arrested at the Central Illinois Regional Airport on charges of possession drug paraphernalia and marijuana in Bloomington, Illinois.